euikook/wiki.notes/LDAP.md

 Answer the following questions:

-You will be asked to omit OpenLDAP server configuration: `No` Under DNS domain name fill in: `harues.com`
+You will be asked to omit OpenLDAP server configuration: `No` Under DNS domain name fill in: `oneuon.com`
-Under organization name fill in: `Harues Inc.`
+Under organization name fill in: `oneuon Inc.`
 Under administrator password fill in: `************` Repeat password: `************`
 Database backend to use, select: `HDB`